eniac/Flightplan/Wharf/splits/ALV_Complete/README.md

 ## What you see
 Various experiments are run to test the behaviour of these boosters.
-* **FEC**: we measure the TCP retransmissions that are avoided when the FEC booster is used across a lossy link.
+* **FEC**: we measure the number of packets that reach the destination after crossing a lossy link.
+Using FEC we are able to get more data packets across.
 * **MCD**: we measure the Memcached queries to the server that are avoided when the in-network cache can respond to them.
+Using the in-network cache, fewer GET requests reach the server and thus reduce pressure on it.
-* **HC**: we measure the bytes saved on the network link when the compression booster is active.
+* **HC**: we measure the number of bytes sent across across a network link when the compression booster is active compared to when it isn't.

 # Code